 Ogen 1.25 may increase your risk of developing a condition that may lead to uterine cancer.
 Report any unusual vaginal bleeding right away.

-Using this medicine can increase your risk of blood clots, stroke, or heart attack.
+Using Ogen 1.25 can increase your risk of blood clots, stroke, heart attack, or cancer of the breast, uterus, or ovaries.
 Ogen 1.25 should not be used to prevent heart disease, stroke, or dementia.
-Long-term use may increase your risk of cancer of the breast, uterus, or ovaries.

 Before taking this medicine

 You should not use Ogen 1.25 if you are allergic to it, or if you have:

 unusual vaginal bleeding that has not been checked by a doctor;

 a history of heart attack, stroke, or blood clot; or

 a history of hormone-related cancer, or cancer of the breast, uterus/cervix, or vagina.

 Do not use Ogen 1.25 if you are pregnant.
 Tell your doctor right away if you become pregnant during treatment.